Skip to content

 • Test case matching is on sub-strings. --test_case=configure matches on the test cases including the word configure, naturally. --test-case=gpio would match all three test cases.

-For instance, if you have file test_gpio.c with defined 3 tests:
+For instance, if you have file test_gpio.c with 3 tests:

 • test_gpio_start